Priyam22t/KeySprint---Interactive-Typing-Speed-Test/README.md

 ## 📌 Project Summary

 KeySprint allows users to practice and evaluate their typing skills through dynamically generated typing content.
 The app focuses on UI clarity, real-time feedback, and usability.
-It simulates real typing platforms by generating random paragraphs, tracking user input, and displaying performance metrics visually.
+It simlates real typing platforms by generating random paragraphs, tracking user input, and displaying performance metrics visually.

 ---